 - 40 km/h pavement numerals (roads with painted speed limit numbers)

 Most 40 km/h pedestrian zones are requested by local councils, community, police and transport authorities and submitted to local traffic committees.
-Our guidelines assist in the implementation of timed 40 km/h speed limits at schools, on buses (as flashing lights on the back of buses) and 40 km/h roadwork zone speed limits.
+Our guidelines assist in the implementation of timed 40 km/h speed limits at schools, on buses (when lights are flashing on the back of buses) and 40 km/h roadwork zone speed limits.

 50 km/h zones